 There is nothing fancy in this spooky recipe for spider cobweb deviled eggs, and that makes it perfect!

-- mayonnaise – Use any brand you prefer but don’t skip this ingredients
+- Mayonnaise – Use any brand you prefer but don’t skip this ingredient

 - food coloring – use black food coloring or dark blue to get the best results